 June 1 marks the beginning of Atlantic hurricane season, which ends on November 30.
 This season NOAA predicts between four and eight named storms may become hurricanes and between one and four could become major Category 3 or above storms, which have winds in excess of 111 mph.

-Take steps to prepare and have an action plan in case you need to evacuate and to ensure that you have sufficient supplies for a few days.
-Put together a disaster supply kit with a flashlight, batteries, first aid supplies, cashl, nonperishable food and water.
+Take steps to prepare and develop an action plan in case you need to evacuate, and ensure you have sufficient supplies for a few days.
+Put together a disaster supply kit with a flashlight, batteries, first aid supplies, cash, nonperishable food and water.

 From an insurance perspective, wind damage from tropical storms and hurricanes is covered under standard homeowners, renters and business insurance policies.
 Flood damage is excluded under standard home and business policies.
 Separate flood coverage can be purchased from FEMA’s National Flood Insurance Program (NFIP) and from a few private insurance companies.
-In most cases, a 30-day waiting period applies after purchasing flood insurance before the policy becomes effective.
+In most cases, a 30-day waiting period applies after purchasing flood insurance, during which the policy is not effective.
 Therefore, it’s important to purchase coverage in advance.
 Once a storm is threatening, it’s too late to get coverage for that specific event.

 Damage to cars from tropical storms and hurricanes is covered under the optional comprehensive portion of an auto insurance policy.
 Comprehensive coverage includes wind damage, flooding and falling objects such as tree limbs.